A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 In the 17th and 18th centuries, the Hudson River/Lake George/Lake Champlain water highway joined New York and Montreal, making it a major travel and trading route.
 To protect it, the French began building a star shaped fort in 1755 facing southwards to guard against the British coming up the Hudson.

-The British came in 1758 during the French and Indian War, and 4,000 French defenders repelled an attack by 16,000 British troops, turning it into a slaughter.
-Fearing another British attack, General Montcalm ordered more fortifications built overlooking the northeast approaches to the fort.
+The British did come up from the south in 1758 during the French and Indian War, and 4,000 French defenders repelled an attack by 16,000 British troops, turning it into a slaughter.
+Fearing another British attack, this time from a different direction, General Montcalm ordered more fortifications built overlooking the northeast approaches to the fort.

 The following year, the British returned to Ticonderoga and drove out a token French garrison that had been left to man the fort.
-They did so by being a little more imaginative.
+They did so by being a little more imaginative this time around.
 They climbed to the top of Mount Defiance which overlooks the fort and was its Achilles’ heel.
 That’s why possession of the fort went back and forth between the British and the Continentals during the Revolutionary War.
 This picture that we took the following day as we motored past Ticonderoga shows Defiance on the left and Fort Ticonderoga to the extreme right.
-All that was needed was a few cannonballs lobbed into the fort from Mount Defiance to make the point about who was in charge of the high ground and who should move on.
+All that was needed was a few cannonballs lobbed into the fort from Mount Defiance to make the point about who was in charge of the high ground and who needed to move on.

 In 1775, Ethan Allen and Benedict Arnold captured Ticonderoga from the British in a surprise attack, and its large cannons were transported to Boston, no easy feat, for use in the battles driving the British out of that city.